 So, let’s say that you are a drum player that has never used microphones for live performances, or you want to start recording.
 The most natural choice would be to pick some quality drum mic kit.

 These kits usually feature pretty much everything you need, including not just different types of microphones for different drum parts but also several accessories.
 The most important are mounting clamps of course.
 With them, you can easily mount the microphone on the drum and make so-called close mic.

-Besides easy mounting, you will need some XLR cables, which is another piece of accessories that these kits usually include.
-Finally, expect to get some case, where you can pack all the mics and other parts.
+Besides easy mounting, you will need some XLR cables, which is another piece of accessories that some kits may include.
+Finally, expect to get a purpose-built case, where you can pack all the mics and accessories.

 The Best Drum Mics and Drum Mic Kits

 Once you get known with these tools better, you can start building your own kit, by purchasing each piece separately.
 There are tons of quality microphones designed for specific drum parts, like overhead drum mic, kick drum mic, snare drum mic, tom mic etc.

 These pieces usually feature much better quality compared to ones in drum kits.
 Of course, the price is much higher also, so you will need much more money to complete your own drum microphone kit.

 Here are some of the best products you can find on the market:

 This is a pretty basic drum mic kit that comes from a highly renowned manufacturer.
 This kit consists of five mics with different characteristics, perfect for specific areas.
 You can count on three PGA56 microphones that are especially for toms and other drums.